KundaiTS/Global-Trends-in-Forced-Displacement-A-50-Year-Analysis/README.md

 3. How has the total number of refugees, asylum seekers, and internally displaced persons (IDPs) changed over the years?
 4. Which year had the highest and lowest total number of people displaced?

-### Geospatial Analysis
+### Geospatial Analysis and Impact of Events
 5. Which countries have been major sources of refugees, and which have been major host countries?
 6. Have there been significant changes in the leading countries of origin and asylum over time?
-7. Are there any countries that have consistently received refugees and asylum seekers while also being major sources of displacement themselves?
+7. Are there specific global events, conflicts, or crises that correlate with significant changes in refugee movements?

 ### Comparative Analysis and Impact of Events
 8. Are there any countries where asylum seekers significantly outnumber refugees?
 9. In which year did each country have the highest number of displaced people?
-10. Are there specific global events, conflicts, or crises that correlate with significant changes in refugee movements or demographics?

 ### Other People in Need of International Protection
-11. Are there specific years or periods where other people in need of international protection experienced significant increases or decreases?
+10. Are there specific years or periods where other people in need of international protection experienced significant increases or decreases?
-12. Are there countries or regions where the proportion of "Other People in Need of International Protection" is significantly higher or lower compared to refugees and asylum seekers?
+11. Are there countries or regions where the proportion of "Other People in Need of International Protection" is significantly higher or lower compared to refugees and asylum seekers?

-### Predictive Modeling
-13. Can you build predictive models to forecast future trends in refugee movements or asylum applications based on historical data?

 ## Data Analysis